Fabtech logo

 • Hotel maintenance managers: They oversee the entire maintenance department, including budgeting, scheduling and team management.
 They ensure maintenance tasks align with hotel industry standards and regulatory requirements and often work closely with vendors for specialized repairs or parts procurement.
 Their role is crucial in developing and implementing preventive maintenance programs, especially for critical systems like elevators, HVAC and plumbing.

-Together, this team ensures a high standard of functionality, cleanliness and safety, directly impacting guest satisfaction, operational efficiency and the hotel’s reputation.
+Together, this team of maintenance workers ensures a high standard of functionality, cleanliness and safety, directly impacting guest satisfaction, operational efficiency and the hotel’s reputation.
 With each role contributing uniquely, the maintenance team helps to uphold the hotel’s quality and overall guest experience.

 In December 2022, a burst water pipe in a Hilton hotel in Woodcliff Lake, N.J., led to a water leak from the ceiling into guest rooms on the fourth floor.
 Because it destroyed the sprinkler system, the hotel had to evacuate all 800 guests.